anj1/AlgebraicNumbers.jl/README.md

 assert(x == y)
 ```

 The inverse of these functions also exist. `log_alg(x)` returns log(x)/iπ, which, assuming x is a root of unity, is rational.
-If x is not a root of unity, this function returns `Nothing`.
+If x is not a root of unity, this function returns `nothing`.

 ```julia
 x = exp_alg(3//7)